slow-groovin/api2o.com/README.md

 # api2o.com
-This repository contains the source code for the [www.api2o.com](www.api2o.com).
+This repository contains the source code for the [www.api2o.com](https://www.api2o.com).

 ## Description

-api2o.com is a website built with Nuxt3, Nuxt Content@3.x, and Tailwind CSS.
+api2o.com is a website built with `Nuxt3`, `Nuxt Content@3.x`, and `Tailwind CSS`.
 It is a blog website.

 ## Packages